-- Students are not getting enough practice with basic arithmetic. - The dependence on private tutoring should be reduced. - The emphasis should be on quality, not quantity. - By emphasizing the importance of basic skills, mathematicians are advocating more, not less, Problem Solving. - We all want students to understand what they are doing.
-It is not an either/or situation of memorization vs. understanding. - In alignment with the Guiding Framework, we want to nurture students who, if successful at math, will be able to contribute to making the world and community a better place. - We want to empower students with strong knowledge and skills: students will be lifelong learners because they appreciate how math relates to the world around them.
+- Students are not getting enough practice with basic arithmetic. - The dependence on after-school tutoring should be reduced. - The emphasis should be on quality, not quantity. - Textbooks should be peer reviewed by mathematicians (Pearson textbooks contain many errors and confusing/nonstandard terminology). - By emphasizing the importance of basic skills, mathematicians are advocating more, not less, problem solving. - We all want students to understand what they are doing.
+It is not an either/or situation of memorization vs. understanding. - We want to empower students with strong knowledge and skills, as lifelong learners who appreciate how math relates to the world around them.